-PSY 430 Senior Seminar in Psychology
+PSY 430 Senior Seminar I

-A collaborative group experience supplemented by individual sessions with faculty and independent effort, all designed to aid each senior in the successful writing of a Senior Investigative Paper.
-Required of all first-semester seniors who have declared Psychology as a major.
+A collaborative group experience supplemented by individual sessions with faculty and an independent effort, all designed to aid seniors in the successful writing of a Senior Investigative Paper.
+At the end of the semester, the proposal is presented to the faculty and second reader and submitted as an application to the Institutional Review Board.
+Required of all first-semester seniors who have declared psychology as a major.
 Prerequisites: Major credit for PSY 131, 132, 233, and 333.